palkan/anyway_config/README.md

 #### Customize env variable names prefix

-By default, Anyway Config will use config name with stripped underscores as a prefix for env variable names (e.g.
+By default, Anyway Config uses underscored config name as a prefix for env variable names (e.g.
-`config_name :my_app` will result to parsing `MYAPP_HOST` variable, not `MY_APP_HOST`).
+`config_name :my_app` will result to parsing `MY_APP_HOST` variable).
 You can set env prefix explicitly, and it will be used as is:

 ```ruby